TomasHubelbauer/qr-channel/README.md

 In the future I'd like to explore ways of bringing down the time required to establish the connection.

 This repository is up at [https://tomashubelbauer.github.io/qr-channel/](https://tomashubelbauer.github.io/qr-channel/) courtesy of GitHub Pages.

+I am using jsQR by Cosmo for QR code parsing.